mm80843/T3.5/docs/Benef/PBN__Benef_1262.md

 # __Ease in production__

-## Name of the Benefit

-3D printing offers rapid prototyping to increase speed, consistency, reduce cost, and maintain quality.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in 3D printing technology for PPE production can lead to faster and more efficient production, reducing costs and ensuring a steady supply of PPE for companies.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1422.md)